suit-wg/suit-report/draft-ietf-suit-report.md

 In this case, the SUIT Report MUST be encrypted even if the EAT token that contains it is also encrypted.

+In contrast, however, there are scenarios where the EAT Verifier consumes the SUIT report and translates it into one or more other EAT claims.
+For example, a SUIT report that shows a particular digest was matched using an suit-condition-image can be translated into a EAT measres (Measurement Results) claim.
+In this scenario, the

 #  Acknowledgements